Inter transfer news: Fiorentina insist Nerazzurri target Federico Chiesa will not be sold this summer | Goal.com

 Fiorentina insist Inter target Chiesa won't be sold this summer

-Fiorentina have insisted that Frederico Chiesa will not be sold during the summer transfer window, amid ongoing speculation over a potential switch to Inter.
+Fiorentina have insisted that Federico Chiesa will not be sold during the summer transfer window, amid ongoing speculation over a potential switch to Inter.

 The 21-year-old helped Vincenzo Montella's side avoid relegation from Serie A this season, contributing six goals and three assists in 37 appearances.